liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/03-upgrading-7.0-themes-7.2/02-running-the-upgrade-task/01-running-the-theme-upgrade-task-intro.markdown

     npm install --save-dev liferay-theme-tasks@8.x.x
     ```

-2. Run the `gulp upgrade` command to upgrade the @product@ 7.0 theme to 7.1.
+2. Run the `gulp upgrade` command to upgrade the @sharepoint@ 7.0 theme to 7.1.

     | **Note**: The Upgrade task overwrites the theme's files.
 We recommend that
     | you backup your files before proceeding with the upgrade process.